 6. Data Privacy & Compliance: Building Trust

 Quote: “Data privacy is now a major concern for attendees.
-We’ve updated our processes to ensure full compliance with GDPR, which has reassured our audience and strengthened our reputation.” – Compliance Officer, International Conference
+We’ve updated our processes to ensure full compliance with GDPR, which has reassured our audience and strengthened our reputation.” – Data Compliance Officer, International Engineering Conference

 With data regulations like GDPR and CCPA, attendees are more concerned about how their personal data is handled.
 Ensuring your event complies with these laws is not just a legal obligation but also a key factor in maintaining attendee trust.